akyrillidis/akyrillidis.github.io/notes/AdaGrad.md

 This also justifies that AdaGrad is kind-of immune to the $\eta$ selection: after a few iterations, the weights from the gradient calculation in $B$ pay-off.

+* AdaGrad vs. plain Gradient Descent with carefully selected step size.

 But, what if we jack up the step size a bit, to find the boundaries of the algorithms.
 For this particular setting, step size $\eta = 1.9$ works pretty well for gradient descent; step size $\eta \in [0.1, 0.2] $ also works the best for AdaGrad.
 The result is as follows:

 ![alt text](/notes/AdaGrad/GDvsAdaGrad3.png)

 *I.e.*, the secret sauce of AdaGrad is not on necessarily accelerating gradient descent with a better step size selection, but making gradient descent more stable to not-so-good $\eta$ choices.
+It is important to remember that both plain gradient descent and AdaGrad use the same information per iteration (*i.e.*, the gradient information), which further means that practically there is a step size in gradient descent that can make it (more or less) the same efficient to AdaGrad.

 #### **Ill-conditioned linear regression**